crewdevio/Trex/README.md

 ## About

-Trex is a package management tool for deno similar to npm but keeping close to the deno philosophy.
+`Trex imports` is a package management tool for deno similar to npm but keeping close to the deno philosophy.

 ## Additional topics